Eight framework readiness views

 ScanPosture helps evidence selected technical safeguards relevant to GDPR Article 32, including access control, authentication strength, logging, and protection against unauthorised access.

-ScanPosture maps Microsoft-first posture signals to selected NIST CSF security outcomes, especially across the Protect and Detect functions.
+ScanPosture maps Microsoft-first posture signals to selected NIST CSF 2.0 categories, especially within the Protect and Detect functions (PR.AA, PR.DS, DE.CM, DE.AE).

 ScanPosture supports readiness against selected CIS Controls themes including account management, access control, audit logging, email security, and secure configuration.